iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 ### Privacy-preserving XRC20 Tokens ###
 Privacy-preserving XRC20 tokens are preferred in some use cases.
 Implementing such a token using zk-SNARK such as [Aztec Protocol](https://www.aztecprotocol.com/) or [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf) will be an impact initiative!
 Comparing to Ethereum, we do have the plan to support additional instructions for EVM to promote the usage of ZK.

 &nbsp;

+### Privacy-preserving Swap of Regular XRC20 Tokens ###
+While pivacy-preserving XRC20 tokens are important, the privacy-preserving "swap" of regular XRC20 tokens are interesting too!
+The academic researchers we are working with have already finished the design of such a scheme called [PrivateEx](https://www.researchgate.net/publication/340270180_PrivateEx_privacy_preserving_exchange_of_crypto-assets_on_blockchain) and we are calling for a live implementation of it in the "Uniswap" fashion!

+&nbsp;